AdityaGirdhar/cse558-data-science/README.md

  review_score = 0.6*rating + 0.3*useful_count + 0.1*sentiment_score
 ## Limitation

-Due to oversampling, some of the condition no. are generated to balance out the dataset for recommendable and non- recommendable medicines and hence, don't have a corresponding name associated with the condition id in [link][output.txt]
+Due to oversampling, some of the condition no. are generated to balance out the dataset for recommendable and non- recommendable medicines and hence, don't have a corresponding name associated with the condition id in [link](output.txt)